-While visiting their new grandchild over the weekend, original VAN HALEN bassist Michael Anthony and his wife, Sue, decided to drive by his childhood home in Arcadia, California.
+While visiting their new grandchild over the weekend, former VAN HALEN bassist Michael Anthony and his wife, Sue, decided to drive by his childhood home in Arcadia, California.
 The rocker later took to Instagram to share a video of the experience, stating: "Whoa!
 Where it all began.

 "Oh my God.
 This is the house where I grew up [and] first started playing music," he said. "[The paint] looks the same, except it's worn.
 The garage right back there, that's where I used to rehearse with all my first bands when I first started playing."

 In a message accompanying his Instagram video, Anthony wrote: "Was in the area and got the urge to drive by the house I lived in with my family for many years.
 Met Ed, Al, and Dave and joined VH when I lived here!!"